edwardkslam/australian_seasonal_flu/README.md

 - ``out``: output figures from the Bayesian multi-level regression model (as ``.png`` files)
 - ``main text analysis scripts``: scripts for reproducing empirical analyses from the main text of the paper
 - `main text analysis without phylogenetic informed corrections`: scripts for checking sensitivity to phylogenetic corrections of inferred antigenic phenotype
+- ``supplementary information analysis scripts``: scripts for reproducing analyses from the supplementary information section of the paper.
 - ``robustness vs geoghegan timings``: scripts for checking sensitivity of epidemic start time analysis by comparing to start times calculated from a previously published ([Geoghegan et al 2018](https://doi.org/10.1371/journal.ppat.1006780)) dataset.
 - ``epidemic onset detection algorithm and sensitivity``: epidemic onset detection algorithm and sensitivity analyses for detection of epidemic onset timings
 -``additional analyses``: additional analyses mentioned in text but not presented in main or supplementary figures/tables.
 Multivariate linear regression models (not presented in text) are also included, as frequentist analogues to the multilevel modelling.

 ## Data
 ### ``raw_data.csv``